airbnb/Showkase/README.md

 # Showkase

-Showkase is a simple Android library that helps you organize, discover, search and visualize Jetpack Compose UI elements.
+Showkase is an annotation-processor based Android library that helps you organize, discover, search and visualize Jetpack Compose UI elements.
 It magically generates a UI browser with very minimal effort.
 In addition, it also helps you visualize your components in common situations like dark mode, RTL layouts, font scaled, etc.

 <p align="center">